DomtronVox/StaticFarmSite/src/documents/main_pages/index.md

 ---
 # Welcome!

-Hello, and **welcome** to the website for Dozy Doe Down, a small family owned and operated ranch.
-This website lets you meet our animals, see who is up for sale, and get general information about our operation.
+Hello, and **welcome** to our website.
+Dozy Doe Down is family owned and operated.
+We love to teach and hope that here you will learn something new.
+This website lets you meet our animals, see who is for sale, get general information about our operation, and enjoy the pictures.

 # About Us